Utility Rights in Kuwait

 - There is a dispute about who pays for electricity or water.

-- You moved into a property with non-functioning utilities.
+- You moved into a property with non-functioning utility connections.

-- Check your lease for clauses about utility payments.
+- Check your lease for clauses about utility payments and responsibility.

-- If your landlord cuts off utilities, report it to the police as an illegal act.
+- If your landlord cuts off utilities, report it to the police immediately — this is an illegal act.

-- Contact the Ministry of Electricity, Water and Renewable Energy to resolve connection issues.
+- Contact the Ministry of Electricity, Water and Renewable Energy for connection issues.

 - Keep receipts of all utility payments as evidence.